fehmicansaglam/esctl/README.md

 esctl get tasks --actions 'index*' --actions '*search*'

 ```

 ### Describe

 The `esctl describe` command allows you to retrieve detailed information about various entities in the Elasticsearch cluster.
-The output is in YAML format, making it easy to read and understand.
+The output is in JSON or YAML format, making it easy to read and understand.

 #### Describe Cluster